Robert believes that invaluable insight comes by examining the traditions of various cultures, institutions, and individuals.

 Persecuted followers of Christ used the symbol of a fish as a sign to identify themselves secretly.
 The initials (IXOYC), the Greek word for fish, represented Jesus Christ, God's Son, and the Savior.

 The primary purpose of ringing church bells is to let worshippers know when to assemble.
 The "joyful noise" of the bells signifies God's presence in the world.
-In the Old Testament, God instructed gold bells to be alternated with pomegranates and sewn into the high priest's, Aaron's, robe hem to announce when he entered and come out of the sanctuary.
+In the Old Testament, God instructed gold bells to be alternated with pomegranates and sewn into the high priest's, Aaron's, robe hem to announce when he entered and came out of the sanctuary.
 "Aaron must wear it when he ministers.
 The sound of the bells will be heard when he enters the Holy Place before the Lord and when he comes out so that he will not die" (Exodus 28:35 NIV).

 The butterfly is the symbol of resurrection.
-The three stages of the butterfly's metamorphosis symbolize the Life, Death, and resurrection of Jesus Christ.
+The three stages of the butterfly's metamorphosis symbolize the life, death, and resurrection of Jesus Christ.

 7. Celtic Cross

-Originating from the Celts of Ireland, the Circle symbolizes eternity or the unity of man.
+Originating from the Celts of Ireland, the Circle symbolizes eternity, or the unity of man.

 8. Chi Rho in Sun

 Chi Ro (XP) is a Greek symbol for Christ.
 "When Jesus spoke again to the people, he said, 'I am the Light of the world.
 Whoever follows me will never walk in darkness, but will have the Light of life.'"
 (John 8:12 NIV).